 1. Keep it Simple…and Chic!

 A backsplash staple, white subway tile is a timeless classic with endless versatility.
-This modern farmhouse kitchen, designed by Esslinger Design Co., features an Imperial Bianco Gloss tile backsplash behind open wood shelves.
+This modern farmhouse kitchen, designed by Esslinger Design Co., features a Signature Bianco Gloss tile backsplash behind open wood shelves.
 The simple brick-lay tile provides a neutral background, allowing the dark green range hood and brass swing-arm sconce light fixtures to stand out.
-If you love this cozy-chic style, check out our guide to modern farmhouse design.

 A modern farmhouse kitchen featuring a white subway tile backsplash.

-Featuring: Imperial Bianco Gloss.
+Featuring: Signature Bianco Gloss.
 Design and photography by Esslinger Design Co.

 2. Create a Stylish Slab Look

-A backsplash crafted from a large block of stone is a popular feature of high-end design, but you can achieve this look on a more modest budget with large-format tile.
-These supersized tiles (up to 48″ x 48″) mimic the appearance of a single piece of stone while offering the durability and easy maintenance of ceramic or porcelain.
+A backsplash crafted from a large block of stone is a popular feature of high-end design, but you can achieve this look on a more modest budget with large format tile.
+These supersized tiles (defined as any tile with one side longer than 23″ with styles up to 48″ x 48″) mimic the appearance of a single piece of stone while offering the durability and easy maintenance of ceramic or porcelain.
 As demonstrated in this contemporary kitchen, a counter-to-ceiling backsplash featuring extra-large marble-look tile makes your space feel expansive as well as elevated.

 3. Show Off Your Style with a Graphic Pattern

 Patterned tile offers the ornamentation of wallpaper with the superior protection of ceramic or porcelain.
 Perfect for adding design to a mess-prone backsplash, patterned tile can easily be stretched to the height of your wall to further celebrate your style.
 This fashionable kitchen features the graphic-patterned Nikki Chu Tangier Graphite tile.
 The eclectic hand-drawn print is bold in its simplicity, adding definition to the space while allowing flexibility to swap out accessories and change paint colors for easy updates.
-Discover more unique, fashion-forward designs in our exclusive Nikki Chu collection.

 Schedule a free design consultation.